ksilin/quarkusconfigrules/README.md

 * Only one of multiple properties can be set

 Quarkus offers multiple ways fo setting the same parameters.
 Either one of those can be used.
-Using multiple properties in the same file may lead to uneecessary confusion.
+Using multiple properties in the same file may lead to unnecessary confusion.

 * Conditional numeric range